linkeddatacenter/kees/README.md

 The most important concept introduced by KEES  is the **Question**.
 Questions represent the reasons for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *questions*.
 Question are natural language expressions that can be expressed as parametric SPARQL queries on a populated knowledge graph.
 The answer to a question can be a table of data, a structured document, a boolean or a translation of these in a natural language sentences.

 **Trustability** is another key concept in KEES.
 The [RDF] model allow to mix any kind of information, even when information that are incoerent.
-For instace, suppose that your TBOX defines a property "person:hasMom" that require a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could contains two different fact (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), in order to take decision about who is jack's mom you need trust in your data.
-If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are the same person.
+For instacne, suppose that your TBOX defines a property "person:hasMom" that require a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could contains two different fact (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), in order to take decision about who is jack's mom you need trust in your data.
+If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are two names for the same person.
 If you are not so sure, you have two possibility: choose the most trusted statement with respect some criteria (even casually if both statemenst have the same trust rank) or to change the TBOX , allowing a person to have more than one mom.
 In any case you need to get an idea about _your_ trust on each statement (both ABox and Tbox) in the knowlege base.
+At least you want to know the **provenance** and all metadata of all information in your knowledge base because the trust on a single data often derives from the trust of its source or in the creator of the data source.

 **The KEES workflow** is based on a sequence of four temporal phases called "windows“: